 Program structure and topics

-- Day four, June 30, 2026, topics include: troubleshooting when the unexpected happens, advocating for your public engagement work, and a graduation in which participants will be invited to share their public engagement plans.
+- Day four, June 30, 2026, topics included: troubleshooting when the unexpected happens, advocating for your public engagement work, and a graduation in which participants will be invited to share their public engagement plans.

 Programs expectations